 We know that many families delay their estate planning process and we understand why.
 It is daunting to have to think about and confront personal, private issues, such as mortality, money, illnesses, secrets and family estrangements.
 Very often people are anxious or insecure about making the wrong decision.
 Yet addressing these challenges is one of the most meaningful and considerate acts of respect and love you can do for your family.
-Having a legal counselor you trust and that cares will help assuage the associated trepidation with this process.
+We provide legal counseling about estate planning strategies while helping to assuage the associated trepidation that you may feel during this process.
 It is imperative that you and your family get the attention and hand-holding you need.

 Every family has unique circumstances.
 Whether you have a blended or non-traditional family or have family members that are estranged, with special needs or struggling with addiction, a customized legal life plan designed specifically to suit your family's unique's needs can navigate these circumstances to your exact preferences bringing you and your family protection, security and peace of mind.

-A comprehensive legal life plan should include the following documents:
+A comprehensive legal life plan includes the following documents:

-In addition to financial wealth, our Life and Legacy Planning also encompasses crafting an Ethical Will for your far more valuable intellectual, spiritual and human assets – who you are and what you care about, including your values, insights, stories and wisdom.
+In addition to financial wealth, our Estate Planning process also encompasses crafting an Ethical Will for your far more valuable intellectual, spiritual and human assets – who you are and what you care about, including your values, insights, stories and wisdom.

 A Last Will and Testament is a legal document that permits a person, the testator, to make decisions on how his/her estate will be managed and distributed after death.
 A Will can be a main vehicle for distributing assets or it could be part of a larger estate plan.
 A "Pour Over Will" is used when someone is using Trusts as a primary estate planning tool.
 Any assets that have not been funded into the Trust get "poured over" into a Will and distributed accordingly.